stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

    "I am Robert Blake, but I see the tower in the dark.
 There is a monstrous odour . . . senses transfigured . . . boarding at that tower window cracking and giving way. . . .
-I&auml; . . . ngai . . .
+Iä . . . ngai . . .
 ygg. . . .

    "I see it--coming here--hell-wind--titan blur--black